C’era una volta

 It is a contemporary work that shakes up the old tradition by strips away the “sugar coated” essence of a fairy-tale.

-Venue: show suitable for large open spaces and historical locations
+Venue: Show suitable for huge open spaces and historical locations.

-Target: any age bracket.
-Suitable for an international audience
+Target: Any age bracket.
+Suitable to an international audience.